CoderDude1232/live-league-stats/README.md

 ## Support

 For issues and questions:
-- Check the SportRadar API documentation
+- Check the Zyla API documentation
 - Review the error handling in browser console
 - Ensure your API key has proper permissions
 - Verify network connectivity for live features